 Eventually I realized that most of my Lenten observances were driven by a desire to perform in order to earn God’s favor—or at least to boost my spiritual self-esteem.
 If I could just discipline myself more, maybe I would become a “good enough” Christian.
 Then maybe I could rest in the assurance that God was pleased with me.
 But this mindset had inadvertently shifted the focus away from my relationship with Christ to my spiritual performance.

-Does this mean that I discard Lent (or any spiritual discipline), as if the fault lies with the disciplines themselves?
+Does this mean that I discard Lenten fasting (or any spiritual discipline), as if the fault lies with the discipline itself?
 Absolutely not!
 To the contrary, such practices can be both meaningful and redemptive.
 With the guidance of the Holy Spirit, they can serve as “rudders on a ship” to help keep us on course amidst the storms of life.

 As with all spiritual disciplines, God cares more about our hearts than about the specific practices we engage in.
-Do we participate in Lenten fasts for the sake of seeking Christ, or to inflate our own spiritual egos?
-To enjoy the favor that we know is already ours in him, or to try to earn it on our own merit?
+Do we participate in Lenten fasts for the sake of seeking Christ or to inflate our own spiritual egos?
+Do we seek to better know his love for us by tasting of his passion and suffering, or do we to try to earn it on our own merit?
 These are questions we must ask ourselves to ensure our hearts are right with God before committing to any spiritual discipline.

 So what am I doing for Lent this year?
 At the time of writing this, I still haven’t decided, but I continue to pray about it.
 I want to accept the invitation of this sacred season to follow Christ more intentionally, preparing my heart to remember his death and resurrection.
 These forty days leading up to Good Friday provide an opportunity to develop life-giving habits in my spiritual walk, but that will look differently each Lent.
-I need to follow where the Holy Spirit leads me, for only he can prepare my heart for Easter—whether or not he calls me to give up anything for Lent.
+I need to follow where the Holy Spirit leads me, for only he can prepare my heart for Easter—regardless of how I choose to observe Lent.

 Update: Ironically, like my grade-school friend in the first paragraph of this post, I decided to give up chocolate as a daily reminder of the true purpose of this season.
 During the Ash Wednesday service a couple of nights ago, I thought about my small sacrifice and the discomfort of denying myself a favorite food for several weeks.
 But sitting in the packed sanctuary with the vaulted ceiling and stained glass, I finally realized that I was more concerned about missing this opportunity to draw closer to Christ than I was about missing a daily treat.
 I have come to see this season not as a guilt trip of obligation or duty, but as an invitation to journey with Jesus as we remember his suffering and death.
 What better way to prepare us to remember and celebrate his resurrection— even as we look forward in hope to our own.